benjaminpjones/ALife/README.md

 The (very raw) beginnings of an artificial life experiment starting with a framework to convert a genome string into functional code.

-genomeGenerator reads genomeAST.txt and prints a genome string and a codon to code string for a model organism. reproductionFile uses a genome and translation table (created by genomeGenerator) to create a new Python file in the same directory named 000_aaaaaaaa.py.
+genomeGenerator reads genomeAST.txt and creates a genome and dictionary to translate that genome into code.
+It then uses the genome and dictionary to write the code to a new Python file named 000_aaaaaaaa.py.

 Organisms are named xxx_yyyyyyyy, where x is a random number, and y is a random alphanumeric.